 We got our share of water right here in the pool.

-street markets were like.
+like.
 Vendors offer their produce for you to taste, there are items to purchase and they blab away in Spanish thinking they might convince you to buy something from them.
 Gord didn't really get into the shopping today.
 We were glad to get back to apartment to relax and cool off.
 Chicken mole was the menu for dinner that night.

 Wednesday was Gord and Rita's last day.
 While our maid cleaned and did laundry we headed out to Teotihuacan, an enormous archaeological site about an hour away from our place.
 We took the metro to the north bus station, caught a local bus to the pyramids and arrived about an hour later.
 We got a guide to tour through the 25 square km site.
 Gord and Linda climbed the Pyramid of the Sun with the other thousand people or so and enjoyed the view of the surrounding area, touched the old marker centered on the top and enjoyed the dozens of butterflies that seem to always be around the top of the Pyramid of the Sun.
 Rita and Maurice wandered over to the Pyramid of the Moon, and later we met them for some final shopping.
+We had another

 Hammock made for 2

 Outside our rooms we could lounge and read in our hammocks.

 stay home meal of ribs, fresh vegetables and other stuff.
 Gord and Rita packed and then we visited until late while emptying several bottles of various liquors.

 Next morning, 5:15AM, the cab driver rang the doorbell and Gord and Rita bade us a fond farewell and headed to the airport.
 We took the rest of the day to relax, tended to Toby (who has become Linda's shadow), Linda got her nails done, we both got hair cuts (much cheaper here) and prepared for our trip home to Canada.